 2018 Residential Course

 An open call will be announced through the ABO Update in the Autumn of 2017, to select an additional six participants to take part in the 2018 residential course.

 What is Find Your Way?

-Richard Wigley of Wigley Arts Management Ltd, a company designed to provide high level support to the orchestral sector, and currently Managing Director of the Ulster Orchestra, will lead the Find Your Way programme.
-He will be joined by Andy Beaumont, leadership trainer.
+Richard Wigley of Wigley Arts Management Ltd, a company designed to provide high level support to the orchestral sector, and currently Managing Director of the Ulster Orchestra, leads the Find Your Way programme.
+He is joined by Andy Beaumont, leadership trainer.
 Fiona Harvey, ABO Education & Youth Ensembles Consultant, is the programme’s Project Manager.

 At the heart of Find Your Way is the commitment of ambitious managers (and musicians) to drive their own knowledge, skills and profile, in combination with mentoring from orchestra CEOs.
 In return it is expected of the participants that they will contribute energy to their mentor's orchestra through assisting on agreed projects, research, ideas etc, to bring valuable new thinking to their own organisations and the ABO Annual Conference (in a Fresh Thinking session).
-Alumni from the pilot and first year programmes are available to advise applicants about the programme, on request through the ABO (see bottom of the screen for a list of alumni).
-Equally the ABO expects that successful participants will contribute ideas for improving future Find Your Way programmes.
+Alumni from the pilot and first year programmes will be actively involved in the programme.
+Equally the ABO expects that 2017 participants will contribute ideas for improving future Find Your Way programmes.

 Features of Find Your Way are:

 - Three group meetings, 30 October, 13 November and 15 December 2017